Rita Freeman: Mark's introduction

 Mark is introduced to the series in August 2014 shortly after Rita files for divorce.
 Mark orders an attack on himself in prison so he can be admitted to the ED to see Rita.
-Howman told Elaine Reilly of What's on TV that Rita wanted to start afresh, but Mark's arrival has distrupted that.
+Howman told Elaine Reilly of What's on TV that Rita wanted to start afresh, but Mark's arrival has disrupted that.
 Mark then refuses any treatment until he can speak with Rita, although she refuses to speak to him.
 Howman thought the situation is "horrible" because Mark is bleeding and won't let anyone treat him.
 Rita wants to have Mark treated fast and leaving soon, so she decides to speak with him.
 Howman wanted it to be clear that Rita still loves Mark, which she called "the fundamental flaw in the situation".
 She explained that Mark can still "manipulate" Rita and added, "Rita's life unravels before her!
 It's a devastating story.
 Rita's shame is intense."

 Rita and Mark have an emotional discussion, which Howman enjoyed acting out with Beckett.
 The actress liked exploring the character of Rita as Casualty usually follows the stories of its guest characters.
 Rita hopes to stop her colleagues from discovering Mark's identity so steals his patient files, an act which could end Rita's career.
 Howman called it "a big slur on her".
 When her colleagues discover that Mark is alive, they are upset with Rita.
 Howman told Sarah Ellis of Inside Soap that some of Rita's colleagues feel "hurt" by the revelation because everything that Rita had told them has become "this massive lie".
 The actress described the day as "the worst possible day" for Rita.